hejiepn/massive_parallel_fir_filter/docs/exercises/ex5.rst

 0x1C    r/w   test_irq  see test
 ======= ====  ========  =============================================================================

-Note: If the irq controller is finished before the TL-UL multiplexer, temporarily implement the later as a 1:1 connection between its input ant the output to the irq controller.
+Note: If the irq controller is finished before the TL-UL multiplexer, temporarily implement the later as a 1:1 connection between its input and (only) the output to the irq controller.

 **4. Interrupt controller: HAL**